-You do not need a plastic liner or tarp if making an old fashioned backyard ice rink (traditional).
+You do not need a plastic liner or tarp if you are making an old fashioned backyard ice rink (traditional).

 In order to make ice, you simply pack snow, flood the snow surface with water and allow it to freeze.